-- 14. Appoint the President and approve the position description and annual performance goals and compensation of the President. - 15.
-Evaluate the performance of the President at least annually. - 16.
-Establish the limits of management's authority and responsibility in conducting the Corporation's business. - 17.
-Oversee the appointment of all other executive officers of the Corporation. - 18.
-Oversee succession planning processes for the President and senior management of the Corporation. - 19.
-Approve any proposed significant change in the management organization structure of the Corporation. - 20.
-Approve all retirement plans for officers and employees of the Corporation. - 21.
-Generally provide advice and guidance to management.
+- 13. Oversee the appointment of all executive officers of the Corporation, including the President. - 14.
+Oversee succession planning for the President and senior management of the Corporation. - 15.
+Approve any proposed significant change in the management or organizational structure of the Corporation. - 16.
+Approve any retirement plans for officers and employees of the Corporation.